melindahiggins2000/emoryN710/README.md

 * [Correlation Foundation by Melinda Higgins, PhD](MHiggins_CorrelationFoundation_08302020_fix.pptx)
 * [Melinda's Video Lecture on Echo360]() - TO BE POSTED LATER

-## Stats Lab: Tables and Figures - [Jordan Pelkmans](https://www.nursing.emory.edu/pages/onrstatsdata#Content-Section-5) [Profile Link](https://www.nursing.emory.edu/faculty-staff/jordan-pelkmans)
+## Stats Lab: Tables and Figures - Jordan Pelkmans

-In class today, Jordan Pelkmans (ONR Biostatistician) will work with you to begin laying out the descriptive statisics and perhaps other group comparisons to describe your dataset for your NRSG 710 project.
+In class today, [Jordan Pelkmans ONR Biostatistician](https://www.nursing.emory.edu/pages/onrstatsdata#Content-Section-5) and [Jordan's Profile Link](https://www.nursing.emory.edu/faculty-staff/jordan-pelkmans) will work with you to begin laying out the descriptive statisics and perhaps other group comparisons to describe your dataset for your NRSG 710 project.
 You will begin building "Table 1" for your projects.

 -----